 In November 2006, in an effort to reduce the overall yield on the School District's Series C of 2004 Bonds, the School District entered into an interest rate swap contract.
 Per the interest rate swap agreement, the School District was to receive interest at the variable rate of approximately 60% of 10 years USD-ISDA Swap Rate while paying a variable rate of 68% of one month LIBOR plus .30%.
 The interest payments are to be calculated based on an original notional amount of \$31,080,000, which has been decreasing since November 1, 2011, so that the notional amount approximates the principal outstanding on the related bonds (now the 2014A Bonds after the refunding discussed above).
-The swap expires on May 1, 2027, consistent with the last principal payment on the refunded bonds.
+The swap was terminated as of year ended June 30, 2021, with the School District receiving a payment of approximately \$1.2 million.